LiderTeknolojiGelistirme/XR4MCR/README.md

 The basic principles applied in the architectural design of the XR4MCR and their application in the project are detailed in the table below:

-TABLE 5.1: XR4MCR Design Principles and Practices
+Table 1: XR4MCR Design Principles and Practices

 | Design Principle | Application in XR4MCR | Example |
 | --- | --- | --- |